jemi2k/jemi2k/README.md

-- 👋 Hi, I’m Ermias
+- 👋 Hi, I’m Ermias.
+I am a web3.0 developer working before as a frontend developer.
 - 👀 I’m interested in blockchain and web 3.0 development
 - 🌱 I’m currently learning computer engineerning at AASTU
-- 💞️ I’m looking to collaborate with anyone, interested in blockchain.
+- 💞️ Me and My team working on project called Alkebuna. for more => bit.ly/alkebuna
-- 📫 How to reach me jermijwll@gmail.com  +251-949-428-860
+- 📫 How to reach me jermijwll@gmail.com

 <!---
 jemi2k/jemi2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.